aaron-smits/gobank/README.md

 A JSON API for a bank written in Go.

-Utilizes mostly the standard library.
+I tried to mostly use the Go standard library.

 In place of the old go-to gorilla/mux, I use the lightweight [chi router](https://github.com/go-chi/chi).